 District's major funding sources are: Property Taxes, Water Supply Charge, User Fee, PWM Water Sales, Permit Processing Fees, Project Reimbursements, Grants, and others.
 Property tax allocations are collected and remitted by the County of Monterey.
 Water Supply Charge is levied by the District on property tax bills and is collected and remitted by the County of Monterey.
 In March, the Monterey County Court ruled that the continued collection of the surcharge violated the sunset clause in an ordinance MPWMD approved in 2012 to create that charge.
 Although the District has appealed this ruling, it has been setting aside the revenues from this surcharge in a reserve since.
-User Fee is paid by the ratepayers of the California American Water Company ratepayers.
+User Fee is paid by the ratepayers of the California American Water Company.
+Project reimbursements are mostly collected from the California American Water Company ratepayers.